 During his initial evaluation of the area and government health care, Dr. Osse recognized there were large gaps where the majority of the population was not getting quality care.
-And now that his medical ministry is established, he has become even more frustrated with the system.
-For example, he states, "We have to have special authorization to have medicines in the clinic, but even though we have that, many places don’t have the medicines we need.
+And now that his medical ministry is a year old, he has become even more frustrated with the system.
+For example, he states, "We have to have special authorization to have medicines in the clinic, but even though we have that, many places don't have the medicines we need.
 We have spent the last two months without dextrose IV fluids."
-The clinic is also without some of the injectable medications for infectious diseases.
+The clinic is also without the some of the injectable medications for infectious diseases.
 "Those are more available, but the price is too high," he says.

 Because quality health care is not readily available in rural Benin, Dr. Osse has a rigorous community health schedule.
 He and his staff visit seven rural villages a week, sometimes two villages in a day.
 Many of the "roads" to these villages are simple foot paths, so motorbikes are the common means of transportation for the staff.
 Most of the villages he visits have government health centers in them.
 "But they are very ineffective," Dr. Osse says.
 "They do not have strict administration, so no one works very hard.
 The community gets very discouraged."

-Because the Christian population in Benin is small, the clinic is very busy with Muslims and animists.
-"People know it’s a Christian clinic, and they know they will get good care because it’s a Christian clinic," Dr. Osse says.
+Even though the Christian population in Benin is small, the clinic is very busy with Muslims and animists.
+"People know it's a Christian clinic, and they know they will get good care because it's a Christian clinic," Dr. Osse says.
 "Some have even said we prescribe different medications here because they always feel better after having been to our clinic!"

 Dr. Osse tells the story of a child that was suffering from anemia and malaria.
 The father insisted the child was suffering from mystic problems and that the child should die.
 The mother instead brought child to the Luc Center for treatment.
-After two days in the clinic, the father sent for the child, but he was already feeling better.
+After two days in the clinic, the father sent someone to get the child, but he was already feeling better.
 "This case will be an example for others," Dr. Osse said.
 "In Africa, we are storytellers, so this one experience may change the minds of many."

 There are seven villages that Dr. Osse visits on a regular basis for outreach ministry.
 Each of these tribes are represented in these villages.
 Dr. Osse is thankful that there are a few pastors in N'Dali that will coordinate a spiritual message along with his medical talks.
 "Most of the villages do not have a Christian church," Dr. Osse says.
 "If they do, there are less than 15 people that attend."